 AI offers opportunities to positively redefine the meaning of work as dull or routine tasks are automated and the importance of the “human touch” becomes essential.

 What does this mean for Legal?
 Will the legal industry hire more technology specialists with the mandate of increasing the integration of tech into legal practice?
 As certain forms of routine work, such as discovery and document review, get automated, what possibilities will this unlock for lawyers to focus on more intellectually challenging and meaningful work?

-If you’re ready to continue exploring how to adapt in the face of uncertainty, register for our next virtual event, Recession-Ready: In-House Counsel’s Essential Role in Business Continuity, a panel discussion on April 30 with legal leaders from Google, Mastercard and L’Oreal.
-RSVP here.
+If you’re ready to continue exploring how to adapt in the face of uncertainty, watch Recession-Ready: In-House Counsel’s Essential Role in Business Continuity on demand, featuring a panel discussion with legal leaders from Google, Mastercard and L’Oreal.
+Watch now.

 More stories from our team.